HS Handbook

 ATTENDANCE PHILOSOPHY

-The school attendance policy is modeled on general practices followed by employers who expect near perfect attendance to maintain employment.
+The school attendance policy is modeled on general practices followed by employers who expect exceptional attendance to maintain employment.
 Behavior patterns at an early age tend to carry over into adult life.
 Research indicates missing 10 percent of school days negatively affects a student’s academic performance, therefore, regular attendance is necessary for academic success.
 It will be the policy of the Board to encourage regular attendance by all students.
 Students in U.S.D.
 356 are expected to be punctual in their attendance.
 Also, most classes include daily participation points which cannot be made up due to absences.
 Students must be in class to receive these points.

 Under KSA 72-1106, students in grades 9-11 must complete not less than 1,116 school hours and for pupils attending grade 12, not less than 1,086 school hours.
 Therefore, the major responsibility for acceptable attendance lies with the student and parents/guardian under the Kansas Compulsory Attendance law.